Newegg: Gaming and esports

 Newegg has sponsored gaming tournaments for titles including Counter-Strike, Warcraft III, and Rome: Total War.
 Newegg had a monthly case mod contest in 2005 in which contestants submitted pictures, descriptions, and directions describing how to personalize their computers with esoteric appearances and functions.

 In March 2019, esports entertainment company Allied Esports named Newegg a founding partner and the official e-commerce partner of the HyperX Esports Arena in Las Vegas, Nevada.
 In June 2019, Newegg and Allied Esports co-hosted the Triple Crown Royale at the HyperX Esports Arena Las Vegas.
 Participants competed in three popular titles: Apex Legends, Fortnite, and PlayerUnknown's Battlegrounds (PUBG).
 The competition gave select members of the public the opportunity to compete against professional players from Counter Logic Gaming (CLG), including Marksman & Psalm from the CLG Fortnite team, and Emy & GooseBreeder from the CLG CS: GO, Red team.
 In January 2020, Counter Logic Gaming announced an expanded partnership with Newegg as CLG's presenting partner and online technology retail partner for its North American League of Legends Championship Series (LCS) team.

 In October 2020, Newegg relaunched its hardware subsidiary ABS to focus on the gaming community.
 ABS (also known as Advanced Battlestations) offers a range of gaming PCs.

+In December 2025, Newegg hosted AMD and Evil Geniuses for a Valorant tournament.
+Fans were able to play 1 vs 1’s against pros and experience their skills in person.
+In March 2026, Evil Geniuses hosted a collegiate eSports tournament with Loyola Marymount University (LMU), University of Southern California (USC), University of San Diego (UCSD), and California State University, Long Beach (CSULB).